marcosrdac/nixcfg/README.md

 ## Both system and user configuration

-First [instal system configuration](#system-install), then symlink `/etc/nixos` to `/home/$USER/nixpkgs`.
+Start by [configuring the system](#system-config), then symlink `/etc/nixos` to `/home/$USER/nixpkgs`.
 Make the user part of `nixcfg` group in the specific machine configuration, so that it can modify the configuration files without super powers.

 ```sh
 ln -s /etc/nixos /home/$USER/nixpkgs
 ```

-As a user, you can now use the installation commands from the [user install section](#user-install).
+As a user, you can now use the installation commands from the [user install section](#user-install) to configure your space.

-## Principles

-- NixOS should be easy to reinstall and be ready to use --- so that I no longer feel attached to my machines
-- Each host should have its own configuration file inside ./hosts
-- Almost every config should be modularized in ./lib/modules so that a computer configuration is always clear
-- Personal stuff should not be in this repository
-- Each user is responsible for using the system as wished (via personal config repositories and HomeManager or not)
-- Each user configures their own WM/GE without having to ask root
-- Users are to be able to use xinit from DM (if a DM is really wanted)
-- Consider creating nix file for overlays (maybe a module?)

-If you want graphics set up, you will also want my graphical session system configuration (NixOS) - TODO investigate how to remove such;

 ## Inspiration